AIS-Bonn/temporal_latticenet/README.md

 The bool **sequence_learning** defines if the network should use temporal dependencies or not.
 Meanwhile in **rnn_modules** is a array with four entries, where each entry is one of the following strings: Linear/MaxPool/CGA/CLI/LSTM/GRU/None .
 Our AFlow module is still called CLI in this implementation.

+## Datasets

+Currently only [SemanticKITTI](http://www.semantic-kitti.org/) is supported.
+[Paris-Lille-3D](https://npm3d.fr/paris-lille-3d) was implemented aswell, but the training was not pursued, due to problems with the dataset.

 ## Pretrained Models